Wisconsin Supreme Court sides with former regulator in power line bias case

 “There is no factual evidence of any wrongdoing,” she wrote.

-Justice Brian Haggedorn went further, calling the allegations against Huebsch “meritless and borderline frivolous.”
+Justice Brian Hagedorn went further, calling the allegations against Huebsch “meritless and borderline frivolous.”

 The three liberal justices filed a dissenting opinion accusing the majority of judicial overreach in a case they argued against hearing.